KLASSCI/ Docs

 • Nom complet (required) — for example Mathématiques appliquées, Algorithmique, Marketing digital.
 This is the label that shows up everywhere.

-• Type de formation (required) — defaults to Formation générale.
-Used for internal classification (continuing education, foundational, transversal, etc.).
+• Type de formation (required) — two options: Formation générale (default) or Formation technologique et professionnelle.
+Used for internal classification and some catalogue filters.

 • Couleur de la matière (color picker) — used to represent the course on the schedule.
 Pick a color that's easy to tell apart from the other courses at the same level.